Cartel battles stun once-peaceful state in central Mexico

 Both sides also mark the plasticine envelopes with their brands.
 Jalisco’s may say “CJNG,” the group’s initials, or “Grupo Elite,” or have a drawing of a skull with a bayonet and a pistol.
 Santa Rosa’s symbol is a triangle, with a skull and two sledgehammers, a reference to the nickname of another arrested leader.

-Sophia Huett, the Guanajuato security commissioner, said those markings may matter most.
+Sophia Huett, the Guanajuato security commissioner, said those marking may matter most.
 “It is a brand concept based on the label, more than the color, which isn’t always present.”

 The battle has come to resemble that of Prohibition-era Chicago, with gunmen shooting up homes or shops where rivals are doing business, either in drugs or other contraband.